cybertec-postgresql/pg_squeeze/README.md

 SELECT squeeze.squeeze_table('public', 'pgbench_accounts');
 ```

+Note that the function is not transactional: it only starts a background
+worker, tells it which table it should process and exits.
+Rollback of the
+transaction the function was called in does not revert the changes done by the
+worker.

 # Enable / disable table processing

 To enable processing of bloated tables, run this statement as superuser: